astridx/meinblog/content/posts/joomla/7eine-joomla-datenbank-fuer-deine-erweiterung.en.md

 <!-- prettier-ignore -->
 #### administrator/components/ com\_foos/ src/View/Foos/HtmlView.php

-In the view we get the items at the end.
+In the view we get all the items at the end.
 For this we call the method `$this->get('Items')` in the model:

 [administrator/components/com_foos/ src/View/Foos/HtmlView.php](https://codeberg.org/astrid/j4examplecode/src/branch/t6/src/administrator/components/com_foos/src/View/Foos/HtmlView.php)